amsehili/auditok/README.md

     rec -q -t raw -r 16000 -c 1 -b 16 -e signed - | auditok -i - -e 55 -C "play -q -t raw -r 16000 -c 1 -b 16 -e signed $"

-If however you figure out that the detector is missing your some of or all audio activities, use a lower value for `e`.
+If however you figure out that the detector is missing some of or all your audio activities, use a lower value for `-e`.

 ### Set detection information format